Custom loss functions

 end

 All keyword arguments that a user passes to the Sem constructor are passed to your loss function.
-In addition, all previously constructed parts of the model (imply and observed part) are passed as keyword arguments as well as the number of parameters n_par = ..., so your constructor may depend on those.
+In addition, all previously constructed parts of the model (implied and observed part) are passed as keyword arguments as well as the number of parameters n_par = ..., so your constructor may depend on those.
 For example, the constructor for SemML in our package depends on the additional argument meanstructure as well as the observed part of the model to pre-allocate arrays of the same size as the observed covariance matrix and the observed mean vector:

 function SemML(;observed, meanstructure = false, approx_H = false, kwargs...)